jarben/echarts-doc/en/option-gl/component/globe.md

 {{ block: light-extend }}
 ###${prefix|default("#")} time(Date)

-Sunshine time, the system defaults to the current time.
+Sunshine time, the default is the current time.

 {{ /block }}